-Where impairment is indicated, a valuation allowance is measured based upon the excess of the recorded investment amount over the net fair value of the collateral, as reduced by selling costs.
-Any deficiency between the carrying amount of an asset and the net sales price of repossessed collateral is charged to expense.
-We recorded no loan loss reserves during the three months ended March 31, 2009 and 2008, respectively.
+Where impairment is indicated, a valuation allowance is measured based upon the excess of the recorded investment amount over the net fair value of the collateral.
+Any deficiency between the carrying amount of an asset and the calculated value of the collateral is charged to expense.
+We recorded no loan loss reserves or charge offs during the three months ended March 31, 2010 and 2009, respectively, on investments held to maturity.